madtoinou/cppcourse-brunel/README.md

 ## Getting Started

-You can use the follow commands in your terminal to execute the simulation and obtain the two graphics:
+You can use the follow commands in your terminal to create the documentation, run the simulation and obtain the two graphics:
 * cd neuron (go in the neuron depository, obtained from github)
 * mkdir build
 * mv ploting.py build